act-org/dls/docs/GUIDE.md

  ┗ index.ts
 ```

-A few things to note:

-1. Ensure that all prop types and components are exported from the component's
+Ensure that all prop types and components are exported from the component's
 `index.tsx` file:

 ```tsx